 Cycling enthusiasts looking for more versatility should go with Class 2 or 3 e-bikes.
 Class 1 e-bikes don’t have a throttle, but they feature pedal-assist functions with a maximum speed of 20 mph (32.18 kph).
-Class 2 electric bikes also have maximum speeds of 20 mph (32.18 kph), but they feature throttle assist.
+Class 2 electric bikes also have maximum speeds of 20 mph (32.18 kph) but feature throttle assist.

 Class 3 e-bikes feature pedal assist and have a maximum speed of 28 mph (45.06 kph).
 They also don’t have throttles.